MuGdxy/GalDesigner/Documents/GalEngine.Resource.md

 A resource must have it's ID to distinguish it from resources.

 So we define the `ResourceTag`.
-It likes a string, but we don't use `""`.
 You can think it is variable.

 ## FilePath